JarrettBillingsley/adi/notes.md

 A `Platform` can take an image and give a `Program`.
 It can also give access to the architecture's disassembler and printer types.

-**TODO:**

-- Disassemblers and Printers can take ctor arguments
-	- have to be able to account for that in IArchitecture.
-- Names should be more than just Strings...
-	- Name::Hardware (for MMIO regs, vector locations etc)
-	- Name::AutoGen (not actually in the name table, just used for display)
-	- Name::User (user-given)

 hmmmmmmm

 so the mappers *come from* the platform, but they *act upon* the memory.